-This screen is used to enable or disable wireless access to/from Ki Pro and a LAN wireless access point, as well as check settings and update them.
+The Wireless screen enables or disables wireless connections to Ki Pro via a LAN wireless access point, allowing you wireless browser control of Ki Pro.
 You will see different controls depending on whether wireless access has been enabled or disabled.